 [R. Wagner to F. Liszt, 16?
 December 1854, tr.
 Spencer and Millington]

-I have now become exclusively preoccupied with a man who -- albeit only in literary form -- has entered my lonely life like a gift
+I have now become exclusively preoccupied with a man who — albeit only in literary form — has entered my lonely life like a gift

 from heaven.
-It is Arthur Schopenhauer, the greatest philosopher since Kant, whose ideas -- as he himself puts it -- he is the first person to think through to
+It is Arthur Schopenhauer, the greatest philosopher since Kant, whose ideas — as he himself puts it — he is the first person to think through to

 their logical conclusion.
-The German professors have -- very wisely -- ignored him for 40 years; he was recently rediscovered — to Germany's shame — by an English critic.
+The German professors have — very wisely — ignored him for 40 years; he was recently rediscovered — to Germany's shame — by an English critic.
 What

 charlatans all these Hegels etc. are beside him!
 His principal idea, the final denial of the will to live, is of terrible seriousness, but it is uniquely redeeming.
 Of course it did not strike me as

 anything new, and nobody can think such a thought if he has not already lived it.
 But it was this philosopher who first awakened the idea in me with such clarity.
 When I think back on the storms that

-have buffeted my heart and on its convulsive efforts to cling to some hope in life -- against my own better judgement -- indeed, now that these storms have swelled so often to the fury of a
+have buffeted my heart and on its convulsive efforts to cling to some hope in life — against my own better judgement — indeed, now that these storms have swelled so often to the fury of a

-tempest, -- I have yet found a sedative which has finally helped me to sleep at night: it is the sincere and heartfelt yearning for death: total unconsciousness, complete annihilation, the end of
+tempest, — I have yet found a sedative which has finally helped me to sleep at night: it is the sincere and heartfelt yearning for death: total unconsciousness, complete annihilation, the end of

-all dreams -- the only ultimate redemption!
+all dreams — the only ultimate redemption!

 [Bryan Magee, Wagner and Philosophy (also available as The Tristan Chord), p.
 193]

 Without Schopenhauer the creation of Tristan und Isolde and Parsifal is unthinkable, out of the

 question, for essential to their substance are metaphysical insights which Wagner had indeed absorbed into his living tissue and made authentically his own but which he would have been wholly incapable

 [Guy R. Welbon, The Buddhist Nirvana and its Western Interpreters, 1968, p.179]

-Several scholars have shown that seeds of the love tragedy theme -- of the profound, often perplexing, Eros renunciation interplay -- were present in Wagner's works long before he had read Schopenhauer, Burnouf or Köppen.
+Several scholars have shown that seeds of the love tragedy theme — of the profound, often perplexing, Eros renunciation interplay

+— were present in Wagner's works long before he had read Schopenhauer, Burnouf or Köppen.

 [Elliot Zuckerman, The First Hundred Years of Wagner's Tristan, p.34]

 Renunciation in one form or another runs through all Wagner's works from The Flying Dutchman to Parsifal.
 The Dutchman

 gains redemption, according to Wagner's explanation of the plot, "through a woman who shall sacrifice herself for the love of him.
 Thus it is the yearning for death that spurs him on to seek this

 [Carl Suneson, Richard Wagner och den indiska tankevärlden, 1985]

 Wagner formulates two different answers to unattainable love: union and fulfilment in death as in Tristan und Isolde, and complete

 renunciation and union on a higher plane as in Die Sieger.